Dr Paul Garden

 I am a HCPC registered psychologist, chartered by the British Psychological Society (BPS), and a registered member of the British Association of Counsellors and Psychotherapists (MBACP).

-Equipped with degrees from several prestigious London universities, I have spent several years working in the NHS in a number of services, providing psychological treatment various for mental health issues, ranging from relatively low intensity care to higher levels of psychological complexity (primary, secondary and tertiary services).
+Equipped with prestigious degrees from various London universities, I have spent several years working in the NHS in a number of services, providing psychological treatment for mental health issues ranging from relatively moderate emotional challenges to more complex psychological interventions (primary, secondary and tertiary services).

-While personality, anxiety and emotional trauma remain areas of expertise, I am interested and experienced in working with adults who want to engage in psychotherapy to think about themselves more deeply, and understand themselves better.
-As a psychologist, I am trained and experienced with a range of psychological models, though I mainly use psychoanalytic and existential-humanistic models for therapy.
+While personality, anxiety, depression, and emotional trauma are areas of expertise, I am interested and experienced in working with people who want to engage in therapy to think about themselves more deeply, and to understand and relate to themselves better.
+As a psychologist, I am trained and experienced with a range of psychological models, though I mainly use psychoanalytic, existential-humanistic and compassion-focused models for therapy.